nupniichan/Csteam-works/README.md

 ## Introduction

 This project provides a C# library for interacting with the Steam Web API, enabling easy retrieval of basic Steam information such as games, players, and related data.
 It leverages caching for improved performance.

 ## Features

 The library offers the following services:

-### SteamApp
+### CsSteamApp

 * **`GetSteamAppIdData(string searchKeyword)`:** Retrieves a list of Steam applications based on a search keyword.
-Results are cached for 6 hours.
+Results are cached for 6 hours and limited to 25 results.
-* **`GetSteamAppDetails(int appid, string currency)`:** Fetches detailed information about a specific Steam application using its App ID.
-Allows specifying an optional currency parameter.
+* **`GetSteamAppDetails(int appid, string currency = "vn")`:** Fetches detailed information about a specific Steam application using its App ID.
+Allows specifying an optional currency parameter (defaults to "vn").
 * **`GetCurrentPlayerCount(int appId)`:** Retrieves the current number of players for a specified Steam application.

-### SteamUser
+### CsSteamUser

 * **`GetUserID(string key, string username)`:** Resolves a Steam username to a Steam User ID using a provided API key.
 * **`GetPlayerSummaries(string key, string steamId)`:** Retrieves detailed summaries for a Steam player using their Steam ID.
 * **`GetRecentlyPlayedGames(string key, string steamId)`:** Retrieves a list of games recently played by a specified user.
 * **`GetOwnedGames(string key, string steamId)`:** Fetches a list of games owned by a specified user.

 ## Installation